Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

-In addition, regular exercise can help lift your mood and spirits, improve your outlook on life, improve your sleep (which can be disrupted by RA), and help prevent the onset of depression and other mental health conditions that commonly affect persons living with chronic autoimmune disease.
+In addition, regular exercise can help lift your mood and spirits, improve your outlook on life, improve your sleep (which can be disrupted by RA), and help reduce the effects of depression and other mental health conditions that commonly affect persons living with chronic autoimmune disease.

 What do studies tell us about the benefits of exercise?

-The benefits of exercise for patients with RA have been demonstrated in a variety of well-controlled studies.2-4
+The benefits of exercise for patients with RA have been demonstrated in a variety of well-controlled studies.1-4

 One study evaluated the benefits of a regular program of strength training combined with aerobic activity for patients with early RA.2 The study found that over a two-year period a regular strength training and aerobic exercise program resulted in significant improvements in muscle strength and physical functioning, without any negative effects on disease activity.

 Benefits of regular exercise for patients with RA

 - Improved muscle strength and function